-DCB107, DCB112
+DCB107, DCB112, DCB113, DCB115

-The DCB107 and DCB112 chargers have a hot/cold delay feature.
-When the charger detects a battery that is hot, it automatically delays charging until the battery has cooled.
-When the charger detects a battery that is cold, it automatically delays charging until the battery has warmed.
+These chargers have a hot/cold delay feature.
+When the charger detects a battery that is too hot or too cold, it automatically starts a delay, suspending charging.
+The red light will continue to blink, but a yellow indicator light will be illuminated during this suspension.

-The red light will continue to blink, but a yellow indicator light will be illuminated during this operation.
-Once the battery has cooled, the yellow light will turn off and the charger will resume the charging procedure.
+Once the battery has reached an optimum temperature, the yellow light will turn off and the charger will automatically resume the charging procedure.
+This feature ensures maximum battery life.